Signs And Symptoms Of Health-Related Anxiety

 Treatment for illness anxiety disorder

 For IAD, treatment primarily focuses on helping people cope with their anxiety.
-Psychotherapy with a mental health expert can help and cognitive behavioral therapy (CBT) may be the first-line treatment, which focuses on assisting people to reframe their thoughts into empowered versions of previously disempowered patterns.
+Psychotherapy with a mental health expert can help and cognitive behavioral therapy (CBT) may be the first-line treatment, which focuses on assisting people in reframing their thoughts into empowered versions of previously disempowered patterns.

-Cognitive behavioral therapy for health anxiety and hypochondriac worries
+Effectiveness of cognitive behavioral therapy as a treatment for health anxiety and hypochondriac worries

 According to the Anxiety and Depression Association, CBT can be a highly effective, long-lasting, well-established treatment.
 It may also be an effective treatment for health anxiety.